datacamp-content-public/courses-using-tensorflow-in-r-arpad-toth/slides/chapter_1_b5e84ac8dfe63b0ee9f2b2fd35cb3420.md

 `@script`
-To train the data, first, we need to split our dataset.
-There are a ton of ways to produce train and validation dataset.

-Probably, you are already familiar with data partitioning.
-The model is trained on the training dataset.
-The fitted model is used to predict the responses in a second dataset called the validation dataset.

-Here, we chose one of the simplest solutions where we pick up 80% of the data to train and hold 20% for validation.
+You are probably already familiar with data partitioning.
+Here, we chose one of the most straightforward solutions, where we pick up 80% of the data to train and hold 20% for validation.

-The mtcars dataset has 32 rows, so we create a training dataset with 25 rows (which is 80%) and a validation dataset with 7 rows (which the 20% of the original data).
+The mtcars dataset has 32 rows, so we create a training dataset with 25 rows (which is 80%) and a validation dataset with 7 rows (which is 20% of the original data).

 ---